Maryland never trails in Big Ten opening rout of Illinois

 It was the sixth victory in a row for the Terrapins (13-1), who have won their conference opener in all three seasons since joining the Big Ten.

+''I didn't see it coming,'' Turgeon said. ''I didn't think the numbers were going to be the way they were.
+Guys were dialed in.
+They were fresh.
+We took four days off over Christmas break.
+I said 'Guys, a lot of people wouldn't do this, but it's such a long season.
+We're going to be fresher tonight.'''

-Malcolm Hill had 21 points for the Illini (10-4), who saw their six-game winning streak come to an end.
+Malcolm Hill had 21 points for the Illini (10-4), who saw their six-game winning streak end.

+''I didn't see it coming,'' Groce said. ''We've had great effort, great attitudes, really practiced well and played well and kept playing better. .
+At the end of the day, to me it's about quality possessions.
+We didn't have enough of them today and we'd had a lot of them recently.''

 Maryland played without two of its top post players.
 Junior Michal Cekovsky rested a left ankle injury, and senior Damonte Dodd missed his fifth consecutive game with a sprained left knee ligament.

-Their absences mattered little against the Illini, who never led and were outscored 48-24 in the paint.
-It also provided an opportunity for Maryland graduate transfer L.G.
-Gill, who matched a season-high with seven rebounds.
+Their absences mattered little against the Illini, who never led and were outscored 48-24 in the paint as Maryland's guards drove to the basket with ease.

-After both teams struggled with turnovers in the early moments, Maryland uncorked a 10-0 run to seize a 15-4 lead.
-The Terps' lead would never shrink below nine points as the Illini failed to get traction on offense.
-Maryland held a 39-23 edge at the break.
+After both teams struggled in the early moments, Maryland uncorked a 10-0 run to seize a 15-4 lead.
+The Terps' lead would never shrink below nine points, and Maryland held a 39-23 edge at the break and shot 55.9 percent for the game.

+''I was really pleased looking at the scoreboard and seeing we were up by a lot, especially in the first half,'' Trimble said. ''We haven't had a good first half yet.''

+Defense was not the only problem for Illinois.
+Maryland scored 22 points off 17 Illini turnovers, and Illinois shot an anemic 26.7 percent before the break and made just 4 of 22 of its 3-pointers.

-The Terps were 55.9 percent from the field while Illinois, which dropped its Big Ten opener for the fourth time in five years, shot just 35.6.
+''Our shot selection I thought was atrocious in the first half,'' said Groce, whose team dropped its Big Ten opener for the fourth time in five years.

+It was a contrast to the slow starts that plagued Maryland throughout its nonconference schedule.
+It was the Terps' second-largest margin of defeat against a Division I team this year, just shy of their 26-point drubbing of Jacksonville State on Dec.
+12.

+''I believe that is the best game we've played this year,'' Brantley said. ''We were just fresh mentally and physically.''

 BIG PICTURE